People trust recommendations from friends more than any ad you’ll ever run. That’s not news. What most businesses get wrong is what they do about it.

 Companies like Dropbox, Uber, Tesla and PayPal have all achieved significant results with a referral marketing strategy.
 Their success is proof that a strong referral marketing system can strengthen existing customer relationships, bring in new leads, and grow your business through trusted recommendations.

-We may be a little biased, but the benefits of referral marketing are incredible.
+The benefits of referral marketing are significant.
 While it usually takes some time, building relationships and trust with your existing customer base is well worth the wait.

-Here are the main reasons why you should leverage referral marketing:
+Here are the main reasons to leverage referral marketing:

-Referral marketing enables scalable word of mouth to happen.
+A referral program doesn’t create word of mouth from scratch.
+It captures and amplifies what’s already there.
 Because you are encouraging your biggest brand advocates to recommend you to others, a referral marketing campaign puts you in front of a large pool of people you might not otherwise have access to.

 With an automated referral and reward system in place, you’re able to turn word-of-mouth marketing into a channel and generate even more brand awareness.

 People choose their actions based on others’ opinions more often than you realize.
-What products to use, where to shop, what to eat, and even what shows to watch on TV – these are all questions people answer by looking at others.
+What products to use, where to shop, what to eat, these are all questions people answer by looking at others.

 And if everyone’s gravitating toward a particular brand, people will naturally assume it’s the right brand for them too.
 Referrals are one of the building blocks of social proof.
 They help prime potential customers, which leads to faster purchases and higher conversion rates based on trust.